Sonic and Tails spin their way to Super Monkey Ball: Banana Mania

 Sonic and Tails are known for rolling into balls, but now they’re going to be rolling around in a giant ball.
 Sega is adding the pair as playable characters in Super Monkey Ball: Banana Mania.

 Banana Mania is a compilation that includes remasters of the first three console games in the Super Monkey Ball series.
-It comes out on October 5 for PlayStation 5, Xbox Series X/S, Switch, PlayStation 4, Xbox One, and PC.
+It comes out October 5 for PlayStation 5, Xbox Series X/S, Switch, PlayStation 4, Xbox One, and PC.
 Sega announced earlier this month that Beat from Jet Set Radio would be joining the game as a crossover character, but that was just the start.

 You’ll be able to unlock Sonic and Tails in an in-game points shop.
 No, they aren’t microtransactions that require real money.
-You buy them with points you earn from playing the game.
+You buy them with points you earn from playing.

-“The point total for each character is pretty modest so most players should be able to unlock them without too much challenge,” Banana Mania director Masao Shirosaki told GamesBeat.
+“The point total for each character is pretty modest, so most players should be able to unlock them without too much challenge,” Banana Mania director Masao Shirosaki told GamesBeat.

 Webinar